mit-mc-clas12/documentation/README.md

 ## Short term todos:

 1. add farm statistic scripts to repo  (Sangbaek)
-2. mechanism to pass the configuration (rga-fall18, etc) to the runscript generators.
-This is needed to run CLARA (David, Mauri)
-3. fix allowed container gcards, currently only 1 in fs.py (default)  (David?)
-5. we should validate "total number of events" to be a number (Patrick)
+2. we should validate "total number of events" to be a number (Patrick)
-6. collect css style in common between varrious php files  (Sangbaek)
-7. when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
-(Sangbaek)
-8. client submit should be agnostic to scard content, just scard type (David)
+3. client submit should be agnostic to scard content, just scard type (David)

-9. remove path and extension from gcard entry in scard.
+4. remove path and extension from gcard entry in scard.
 Currently the valid gcards needs argument as well

  gcards: /jlab/clas12Tags/gcards/clas12-default.gcard
  becomes:
  gcards: clas12-default

-11. get username from command line if specified (David on the re-org)
-12. web submission should work w/o generator arguments
+5. web submission should work w/o generator arguments
-13. type 2 working.
+6. type 2 working.

 ## Medium term (2-3 weeks) todos: